-- Businesses will implement measures to support a physical distance and to remind individuals of their personal responsibility to maintain a physical distance. - Businesses will implement measures to ensure staff avoid any intentional physical contact in the workplace, which includes; - ~ no shared food, - ~ no shaking of hands, and - ~ no physical touching. - Where possible, businesses will adapt booking and opening hours to spread customer and staff numbers. - Businesses will arrange groups or sessions such that if an infected party was to attend, the group required to be contacted is significantly reduced. - Businesses will ensure signage (including opening times, directions and capacity signage) are adapted to facilitate physical distancing and displayed prominently. - Where possible businesses will implement measures to minimise close personal contact - Face-to-face contact should be limited to 15 minutes where possible. - Staff and customers should not be in an enclosed space, with physical distancing rules applied, for more than two hours where practical. - Businesses will use technology where possible to minimise the risk of exposure. - Businesses will ensure that staff and customers always adhere to allocated seating plans. - Businesses will comply with all directions relating to room capacity and numbers. - Staff and customers will be instructed not to move furniture and equipment which has been positioned to maximise physical distancing. - Staff will be instructed not to congregate in corridors or restricted spaces. - Businesses will ensure that physical distancing limitations apply in all elevators and stairwells, including service elevators. - Businesses will take all possible steps to prevent crowds from gathering.
+- Businesses will implement measures to support a physical distance and to remind individuals of their personal responsibility to maintain a physical distance of 1.5 metres away from other persons who are not part of their household group and will promote regular hand hygiene. - Businesses will implement measures to ensure staff avoid any intentional physical contact in the workplace, which includes: - ~ no shared food, - ~ no shaking of hands, and - ~ no physical touching. - Where possible, businesses will adapt booking and opening hours to spread customer and staff numbers. - Businesses will arrange groups or sessions such that if an infected party was to attend, the group required to be contacted is significantly reduced. - Businesses will ensure signage (including opening times, directions and capacity signage) are adapted to facilitate physical distancing and displayed prominently. - Where possible businesses will implement measures to minimise close personal contact: - Face-to-face contact should be limited to 15 minutes where possible. - Staff and customers should not be in an enclosed space, with physical distancing rules applied, for more than two hours where practical. - Businesses will use technology where possible to minimise the risk of exposure. - Businesses will ensure that staff and customers always adhere to allocated seating plans.

-Transport & leisure travel - guiding principles
+- Businesses will comply with all directions relating to room capacity and numbers. - Staff and customers will be instructed not to move furniture and equipment which has been positioned to maximise physical distancing. - Staff will be instructed not to congregate in corridors or restricted spaces. - Businesses will ensure that physical distancing limitations apply in all elevators and stairwells, including service elevators. - Businesses will take all possible steps to prevent crowds from gathering.

-(See list of APPROVED OPTIONS for groups over 50 & see checklist for groups under 50)
+Transport & leisure travel - guiding principles (See list of APPROVED OPTIONS for groups over 50 & see checklist for groups under 50)